JauntyJJS/jaunty-blogdown/content/blog/2022-07-01-UseR-2022-2/index.md

 ---
 title: "Learning Journey and Reflections on useR!
-2022 Conference."
+2022 Conference Part 2"
 subtitle: ""
 excerpt: "This narrative is a write up on my learning journey in the useR!
 2022 Conference."
-date: 2022-06-23
+date: 2022-07-01
 author: "Jeremy Selva"
 draft: true
 images: